 The baseboards.
 Oh, the baseboards.

 To do the wainscotting properly, all the baseboards need to be removed.
-Which should be a big deal, except that they’re sunk below the floor line with an abundance of nails.
+Which shouldn’t be a big deal, except that they’re sunk below the floor line with an abundance of nails.

-On the longer runs of baseboard, there isn’t enough leverage to pry the boards back far enough to clip the bottom row of nails.
-I know there’s a way around this, but that’s where I got stuck last week and I haven’t had time to troubleshoot.
+On the longer runs of baseboard, there wasn’t enough leverage to pry the boards back far enough to clip the bottom row of nails.